bkesk/mbworkbench/Readme.md

 This is a design decision which allows `Block` instances to be invoked without needing to directly communicate with one another.

-Each 'Block' type is defined in a subdirectory within `/mbworkbench`directory.
+Each `Block` type is defined in a subdirectory within the `/mbworkbench` directory.
-Any implementation of a 'Block' should be independent of other blocks and should only depend on the presence of settings in the input yaml file, and/or on data which can be found in the Workflow data.
+Any implementation of a `Block` should be independent of other blocks and should only depend on the presence of settings in the input yaml file, and/or on data which can be found in the `Workflow` data.
-Whenever possible, a Block type should implement the `check_data` function to ensure the presence of all necessary settings/data before the workflow attempts to run the block.
+Whenever possible, a `Block` type should implement the `check_data()` function to ensure the presence of all necessary settings/data before the workflow attempts to run the block.

 In some cases, block implementations need additional utlities beyond what is feasible to place in a single source file.
-Any generally useful functions/methods should be placed within `/mbworkbench/lib/[useful source].py`.
+Any generally useful functions/classes should be placed within `/mbworkbench/lib/`, perhaps in a submodule.
-Anything code that is very specific (i.e. interfacing to/from a block specific third-party resource) should be included within the block implementations directory. i.e. inside of `/mbworkbench/[block directory]/utils/[specific file here].py`.
+Any code that is very specific (i.e. interfacing to/from a third-party resource) should be included within the block implementations directory. i.e. inside of `/mbworkbench/[block directory]/utils/`.